Jeff Lebby: UCF

 On December 24, 2017, UCF announced the hire of Lebby as their quarterback coach, reuniting with Josh Heupel.
 Under his guidance, quarterback McKenzie Milton was seventh in yards per attempt and ninth in passing efficiency.
 Milton would finish sixth in Heisman Trophy voting that year.
 He was promoted to offensive coordinator in 2019.
 His offense ranked fifth in total offense and true freshman quarterback Dillon Gabriel threw for 3,653 yards and 29 touchdowns.

 Ole Miss

 On December 11, 2019, Lebby was hired by Lane Kiffin at Ole Miss to serve in the same role as he did at UCF.
 In his first season with the Rebels, Lebby's offense ranked eighth in total offense.

 On January 6, 2021, Lebby signed a two-year extension with Ole Miss.

 Oklahoma

 On December 8, 2021, Oklahoma football finalized a deal for Lebby to be the Sooners' new offensive coordinator under newly hired head coach Brent Venables.
-Lebby’s contract with Oklahoma was for three years and $5.7 million.
+Lebby's contract with Oklahoma was for three years and $5.7 million.

 During his first season at Oklahoma, the Sooners were ranked 13th nationally in yards per game, improving to 4th in 2023.

 Mississippi State

 On November 26, 2023, Lebby was named the head coach at Mississippi State.

 In the 2024 season, he led the Bulldogs to a 2–10 record.

+In the 2025 season, the Bulldogs started 4–0 with a win against No. 12 Arizona State.
+However, Mississippi State went 1–7 down the stretch to finish 5–7 in the regular season.
+Despite a losing record, Mississippi State received and accepted a bid to the Duke's Mayo Bowl— their first bowl appearance since the 2022 season.